 When should our vendors eat and take breaks?

 Timing is everything.
-When it comes to your wedding planner, photographer, and videographer, plan to have them eat while you’re eating—that way nothing interesting is happening while they’re in the other room having dinner.
-While you won’t schedule specific breaks for these vendors, expect them to be “on” until the dancing is underway, at which point they may sneak into the back to sit down or grab some water.
-Your band or DJ is another story.
-Ideally, they should be fed during cocktail hour—before your guests are seated for dinner.
-This will ensure that they’re ready to go as soon as it’s time to announce toasts and start playing.
-Time their breaks to coincide with any traditions you’re including, like the maid of honor and best man’s toasts or the garter and bouquet toss.
+When it comes to your wedding planner, photographer and videographer, plan to have them eat while dinner is being served at the reception—that way they won't miss anything major.
+While you won’t schedule specific breaks for these vendors, expect them to be “on” until the dancing is underway, at which point they may sneak into the back to sit down, have some water and perhaps even slice of cake.

-What should we do if we are unhappy with their services?
+What should we do if we're unhappy with something?

-After spending all that money on your wedding day, the thought of not loving your services is a tough pill to swallow.
-If you don’t love what you’re seeing as samples or during a trial, speak up!
-Ask for different flowers, changes to your hair or makeup, or a different cake and frosting combination.
-Not sure your vendor can handle it?
-Don’t be afraid to ask to consult with the owner of the company, instead—especially because the boss should know if one of their employees isn’t cutting it.
-If your wedding day rolls around and things don’t go the way you wanted, check your contract, and then say something to the vendor.
-If they billed you for huge, flowing centerpieces, and you got bud vases, you should be reimbursed.
+If your wedding day rolls around and things don’t go the way you thought they should have, first check your contract and then say something to the vendor.
+If they billed you for huge, flowing floral centerpieces and you got bud vases, you should be reimbursed.
 And if someone was unprofessional or didn’t show up at all, you definitely have recourse.
-Schedule a meeting, and bring along photos of the event if they’re relevant.
+Schedule a meeting and bring along photos of the event if they’re relevant.
 Know your rights and where you stand, and be prepared to negotiate.